Requirements for Graduation

 Concentrations are organized programs a student may choose to complete in addition to a major.
-Concentrations may be related to a student's major, but this is not required; when the two are related, up to 8 credits of work included in a student's major may also be counted toward a concentration.
+When a concentration and a major are related, up to 8 credits of work included in a student's major may also be counted toward the concentration.
+In the case of a second or "double" concentration, no credits are allowed to be shared with the other concentration.
+Only up to 8 credits total may be shared between all majors and all concentrations.
 Completion of a concentration is entered on a student's permanent record together with the student's major.

 Concentrations are offered in American Studies; East Asian Studies; Environmental Studies; European Studies; Global Development Studies; Latin American Studies; Linguistics; Neuroscience; Peace and Conflict Studies; Policy Studies; Russian, Central, and Eastern European Studies; Statistics; and Technology Studies.

 Students declare their intention to pursue a concentration by preregistration for their seventh semester.
 Each concentration includes work in several departments and culminates in a seminar or research project in the senior year.
 A course in the student's concentration cannot be elected for grading on the "S/D/F" basis.
 Any course elected for such grading before the student's declaration of a major or concentration does not count toward the minimum credit requirement for the major or concentration.